 Income tax expense increased 46% to \$2.4 million in the first quarter of 2003, compared to \$1.6 million for the same period in 2002.
 The increase is principally due to an increase in pretax income.
 Our effective tax rate rates for the three months ended March 31, 2003 and 2002 were 27% and 24%, respectively.
 These effective income tax rates varied from the applicable statutory federal income tax rate of 35% principally due to: (i) the impact of earnings attributable to company-obligated mandatorily redeemable preferred securities of subsidiary trusts; and (ii) the impact of state taxes on the federal income tax expense.
-See Note 6 of the Notes to Consolidated Financial Statements found in the Annual Report on Form 10-K.
+See Note 6 of the Notes to Consolidated Financial Statements found in the Annual Report on Form 10-K/A for the year ended December 31, 2002.